olistik/trivial-http-c-client/readme.md

 # Trivial HTTP C Client

+This is a trivial C implementation of an HTTP 1.0 client.
-This program performs a simple HTTP (1.0) GET for the specified ip address, port and path.
+This program performs an HTTP (1.0) GET for the specified ip address, port and path.
 The result is printed to standard output.

 ## Compilation